 The CAS roster includes arbitrators from more than 85 countries.
 A CAS case is decided by a solo arbitrator or a panel of three arbitrators.

 Sports arbitration decisions are final and binding and have a lasting impact on careers and reputations.
 Contact the experienced legal team at Global Sports Advocates.
 Our sports law attorneys have represented athletes, agents, and governing bodies in matters before the CAS for more than a decade.

 Are You in Need of Assistance Resolving a Sports-Related Dispute?

 If you are involved in a sports-related legal dispute before the Court of Arbitration for Sport, it is critical to speak with an experienced sports attorney as soon as possible.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.
 Our firm is devoted to the very specific practice of sports law and has represented athletes from over 50 countries and more than 50 different sports.
 We are dedicated advocates for our clients and will work diligently to protect your career and professional reputation.
 Don't hesitate.
 Contact us today.